Skip to main content

 Conditions for 501(c)(3) Status as an LLC

-When the IRS considered whether or not an LLC could get 501(c)(3) status, they decided that an LLC could qualify for the tax exemption.
-However, the IRS also laid out twelve conditions for an LLC to be recognized under the 501(c)(3) exemption.
+When the IRS considered whether an LLC could get 501(c)(3) status, it decided that it could qualify for the tax exemption.
+However, the IRS also laid out conditions for an LLC to be recognized under the 501(c)(3) exemption.
 A document called "Limited Liability Companies as Exempt Organizations-Update" contains a list of the conditions.

-The focus of the conditions is on making sure that the nonprofit LLC meets the requirements for a 501(c)(3) organization under the Internal Revenue Code.
+The conditions focus on ensuring that the nonprofit LLC meets the requirements for a 501(c)(3) organization under the Internal Revenue Code.
 To meet these requirements, the LLC must be organized for exempt purposes.
-Also, the LLC can't carry on activities that are not permitted for 501(c)(3) organizations.
+Also, the LLC can't carry out activities not permitted for 501(c)(3) organizations.

 Many of the conditions have to do with the language in the organizational documents for the LLC.
-Typically, to form an LLC, you must make and file Articles of Organization.
+To form an LLC, you must make and file articles of organization.

-• The LLC's activities are limited to exempt purposes
+• The LLC's activities are only for exempt purposes

 • The LLC operates for a charitable purpose